balloch/lexa/README.md

 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so
 ```

 This will setup library paths, python path, mujoco paths, and mujoco rendering variables.
-Then restart your terminal or run `source ~/.bashrc`
+Then restart your terminal or run `source ~/.bashrc`.
+Note that the path to nvidia (/usr/lib/nvidia) might be in a different place.
+For example, /usr/lib/nvidia-460.

 ### Setup Conda environment
 Create the conda environment by running :